fbpazos/Trabajo-Fin-Master/README.md

 It is important to remark that every time someone updates this repository two things will activate
 1. Python Tests - Github Action : It will run all tests inside "Python_BNumMet" in 3 OS with 4 Python Versions
 2. Latex Compile - Github Action : It will latex-compule the main file and output it in the action
+3. Python Publish - Github Action : It will upload the project to the Pypi directory